EshanPrakash/EshanPrakash/README.md

-Hello, I’m @EshanPrakash, a First Year Student at Occidental College
+Hello, I’m @EshanPrakash, a student at Occidental College
 - I’m interested in AI/ML, Data Science, and Data Analysis
 - I have coding experience in Python (Pandas, Scikit-learn, Matplotlib, Seaborn, NumPy), SQL, and Java
 - I’m looking for AI/ML jobs and internships